 Chapter 13 bankruptcy filers will have to wait two years from discharge and four years from dismissal before getting a Fannie Mae or Freddie Mac loan.
 Other stipulations may apply as well.

-Katie Strom, Minneapolis-based mortgage lending representative for Edina Realty Mortgage, has some tips for those coming out of a bankruptcy and wanting to get a home mortgage loan.
+Katie Strom, Minneapolis-based mortgage lending representative for Edina Realty Mortgage, has some tips for those coming out of bankruptcy and wanting to get a home mortgage loan.

 Now is the time to really focus on ensuring you change your financial reputation among creditors.
 Take the two or four-year waiting period and use it to show things are different.